7Block Labs

 • commitment_root

-• optional zk proof attesting a policy result
+• an optional zk proof confirming a policy outcome

-• Guard business actions (mint, settle, unlock) behind a verify(bundle) → true gate tied to your policy hash.
+• Protect business actions (like minting, settling, or unlocking) with a verify(bundle) → true check that’s linked to your policy hash.

 Three precise patterns you can deploy this quarter